bapspatil/Elon/README.md

 That's another fantastic question, you're on quite a roll!

-MVI is short for Model-View-Intent.
-Here, Intent means the intention with which we're performing certain actions in our app.

-In short, MVI solves the state synchronization issue by storing states as model classes, in the form of Kotlin sealed classes.
+MVI solves the state synchronization issue by storing states as model classes, in the form of Kotlin sealed classes.
 We modify the state with our ViewModel based on certain events and then render the View by observing the state in our View.

 To read more about MVI, why it's a good architecture and how it solves the state synchronization issue, you can find the article by Hannes Dorfmann here: <br>
 [Model-View-Intent on Android](http://hannesdorfmann.com/android/model-view-intent)